TraberSoftware/Unleasharp.DB.Base/docs/pages/query-building/update.md

 ## Multiple Rows

-Update multiple rows by using a conditional where and retrieve the number of affected rows as result
+Update multiple rows by using a conditional `Where` clause.
+The example returns a boolean indicating whether the update executed successfully; adjust the `Execute<T>()` type if you need a different kind of result (for example, an integer count of affected rows).

 ```csharp
 bool updated = dbConnector.QueryBuilder().Build(query => query
     .From <ExampleTable>()